 Terrain Analysis Methods.

-Field Methods
+Field Methods for terrain analysis

 In field conditions, terrain analysis involves the study of geological structures, landform shapes, and contemporary movements.
 Researchers examine the structure of river valleys, determining their shape (wide, V-shaped, etc.), slope steepness, and slope forms (gentle, steep, convex, etc.).
 They assess the shapes of river channels, their meandering patterns, measure the height and width of terraces and floodplains, identify their deformations, and determine their relative ages.
 Significantly, the study of alluvial deposits of different ages, their facies, thickness, and variations across different parts of valleys is crucial.
 On coastal areas, contemporary and ancient shorelines and their deformations are studied.
 In the field, on hillsides and watershed areas of elevations, researchers identify planation surfaces, which are observable over long distances, and determine their morphology (hilly, horizontal, etc.), highlighting areas of deformation.
 Other exogenous landforms, such as glacial and cryogenic ones, their spatial distribution, association with different elevation surfaces, and relationships with other landforms, are also studied.